dominicstop/react-native-ios-popover/README.md

     >
       <TouchableOpacity onPress={() => {
         // show the popover when the button is pressed
+        // (note: `setVisibility` will throw an error if attempting to
+        // show a popover that's already visible)
         // alt. you can call `toggleVisibility` to show/hide the popover popoverRef.current.setVisibility(true);
       }}>